f5devcentral/f5-agility-labs-xc/docs/class3/lab2.rst

 ===========================

 The following lab tasks will guide you through using the Distributed Cloud Console to configure routes within a HTTP Load Balancer.
-Students will start by creating a route to steer traffic based on a specified HTTP header containded within the client request.
+Students will start by creating a route to steer traffic based on a specified HTTP header contained within the client request.
 Header based routing is often used for blue-green testing.
 Blue-green testing is a release strategy that uses two independent deployments (Blue and Green) for real world testing of software updates and application enhancements.